 In the state of Georgia, assault and battery are two different crimes, though they are often grouped together.
-Assault typically refers to a person’s intent to harm another person.
-Battery, on the other hand, refers to injury actually done to another person.
+Assault typically refers to a person’s threat of or attempted harm another person.
+Battery, on the other hand, refers to physical contact and the injury actually done to another person.
 As such, it’s easy to link the two crimes together.
 However, these two crimes are often committed separately.

 Exceptions to the Simple Misdemeanor Rule

 There are quite a few reasons why your battery charge in Atlanta may be escalated beyond a simple misdemeanor.
 These include:

 - On the third conviction (and all subsequent convictions), battery is treated as a felony, punishable by 1 to 5 years in prison.